mtgcm/fleet-terraform/example/README.md

 6. `terraform apply`
 7. If enabling mdm do the following:
  - Record the KMS key from step 5 output.
- - Use `fleetctl` to obtain all of the mdm certs.
-Use https://fleetdm.com/docs/using-fleet/mdm-setup#apple-push-notification-service-apns and https://fleetdm.com/docs/using-fleet/mdm-setup#apple-business-manager-abm for reference.
+ - Create the Windows MDM cert via the document at https://fleetdm.com/guides/windows-mdm-setup#step-1-generate-your-certificate-and-key, but name them as scep.key and scep.crt to follow a legacy convention of the mdm module.
  - Place the certificates in the `resources` folder with the following names based upon their function:
 ```
 scep.crt
 scep.key
-apns.crt
-apns.key
-abm.crt
-abm.key
-abm_token.p7m
 ```
  - Using the `encrypt.sh` script, KMS encrypt all of these secrets as follows:
 ```